chapimenge3/File-convertor/README.md

 # File-convertor

-Telegran Bot For Changing Fie to other format
+Telegram Bot For Changing PDF to other format and reverse

+## Requirement softwares

+    - apt-get install -y ghostscript, libreoffice

+    -